 In the same year, Zanele became the winner of the Professional Speakers Association’s Speaker Factor Competition, making her the very first speaker to attain this award in Southern Africa.

 HOW TO INTRODUCE ZANELE

 Zanele Njapha, or as her clients call her ‘The UnLearning Lady’, is an international Transitions facilitator and Futurist at the Strategic Insights firm TomorrowToday Global.
 She is the host of the podcast Future-Fit Fridays, hosting conversations with global experts on the future of work.
-She is also a thought leader contributor to the Mail & Guardian and was voted #45 on Avance Media’s list of Top 100 Most Influential Young South Africans in 2019.
+She contributes to Forbes, the thought leader section of the Mail & Guardian and was voted #45 on Avance Media’s list of Top 100 Most Influential Young South Africans in 2019.